Administering

 RACF groups

 Every PAM project running on a RACF system must have an associated RACF group.
-Use the RACFGroup parameter to indicate the name of the group you want associated with the project.
+Use the RACFGroup parameter to indicate the name of the group you want to associate with the project.

-You cannot define a PAM RACF group as a universal group.
+You can't define a PAM RACF group as a universal group.

 RACF groups have the following purposes: